 Basic music reading

-If you have discovered that you are an intermediate guitarist, this is an exciting period in your guitar development.
+If you have discovered that you are an intermediate bassist, this is an exciting period in your bass development.
 This period is where you will start to discover your own playing potential.
 Listed below are some of the basics in our Core Curriculum.

 Reading Music from 2nd – 5th position